Ponemon Institute Fellows

 According to Mr. Ashdown, he has taken an entrepreneur's attitude toward new businesses, new projects, business turnarounds, consulting and positions held.
 This has honed an ability to look holistically at problems and challenges, across cultures, while operating in an increasingly borderless world.
 The range of geographies where Mr. Ashdown has used these skills includes China, Hong Kong, Taiwan, Hungary, the US, UK, Canada, Malaysia, Jordan, Singapore, Germany, Macau and Brunei.

-He has technical expertise in expert systems, data privacy/security and eCommerce for which has developed products, filed patents, spoken at conferences, served on advisory boards and participated in industry standards bodies.
+He has technical expertise in expert systems, cloud computing, data privacy/security and eCommerce for which has developed products, filed patents, spoken at conferences, served on advisory boards and participated in industry standards bodies.
 His data privacy/security background includes the development of anti-virus software, key based authentication mechanisms, eXensible Access Control Markup Language, and globally distributed customer data management systems as well as dealing with the regulatory processes in the industries he has served.

 Christopher Budd is a communications manager with Trend Micro.
 His focus is on communications around online security and privacy threats to help people understand in plain English the risks they face and what they can do about them.
 In addition, he focuses on managing crisis communications utilizing a framework and processes he helped put in place.